 The rock armour revetment to the south of the public car park appeared to be in good condition.
-There appeared to be good interlock between the rocks, and an even crest level.
+There appeared to be good interlock between the rocks, and an even crest level, however vegetation growth was observed at the south end.
 As the rock was placed in front of the seawall, it was not possible to inspect the face of the wall.
 The promenade crest appeared in good condition.

 The rock armour revetment was narrower at the northern end adjacent to the lifeboat slipway.
-Beach levels were lower than 2016 at the slipway, exposing a void/undercutting at the toe.
+Beach levels were higher than 2018 at the slipway, covering void/undercutting previously observed at the toe.

-Rock armour and promenade crest in good condition.
+Rock armour and promenade crest, vegetation growth.
 (Asset Ref.
 No. 121AB901B0702C02)

-Void/undercutting at toe of slipway.
+Slipway at north end of rock armour.
 (Asset Ref.
 No. 121AB901B0702C02)